When to Seek Mental Health Support: A Complete Guide to Getting Help

 Older Adults (60+):

-- Retirement adjustment difficulties
+- Retirement adjustment problems

 - Health decline and chronic illness management